Updated August 2026

 The Best Moisturizer for Combination Skin in 2026

-We tested 16 moisturizers on 9 combination skin users for 90 days, tracking hydration and shine separately.
+FaceCutie compared 16 moisturizers for combination skin, weighing hydration against T-zone shine.
 Here are the 4 that nailed the balance.

 At a Glance